16 nightsFrom Malta9 ports of call

 27 Oct 2027 - 15

-Day 15 ·Lanzarote
+Day 15 ·Arrecife

 Day 16 ·Tenerife

-29 Oct 2027Looking for a holiday that combines culture and exploration with comfort and relaxation?
+29 Oct 2027Arrive 06:00Looking for a holiday that combines culture and exploration with comfort and relaxation?
 Tenerife is a true slice of paradise.
 Explore its foodie treasures, tranquil sunsets burning with tones of pink, orange and yellow and put your underwater camera to good use.
 There are countless experiences to be had, yet also peaceful and idyllic with sparkling waters and powder-soft sand.

 Visiting the largest of the Canary Islands, our Tenerife cruises bring you close to one of the world's most dramatic and varied landscapes, ranging from verdant valleys and lush plantations to glorious beaches, vast pinewoods and the volcanic `moonscape' of Mount Teide National Park.
 Tenerife's cruise port Santa Cruz has grown from a fishing village to a splendid city with classy bars and restaurants, varied shops, fine architecture and interesting museums.
 With our cruises to Tenerife the action begins right outside the port gates, where you will find a caf-lined boulevard leading to the Plaza de Espana, at the heart of the port's main shopping area.
 Look out for bargain electrical goods and cut-price CDs, Tenerife's speciality.
 Prefer museums and galleries?
 Try the Museo de Bellas Artes, which contains works by Bruegel, or discover the island's history, topography, flora and fauna at the Museo de la Naturaleza y El Hombre. - 17